Why sleep temperature matters

 3. BED COMPANIONS

 Though it can be cozy to have our pets in the bed with us, more isn't merrrier when it comes to keeping a cool sleeping environment.
 It's best that pets as well as children sleep in their own beds at night.

 The ideal bedding and sleepwear should be breathable so that any excess heat is released.
 If we start to sweat it should help to cool us down by working on two levels: firstly keeping us cool with the help of evaporative cooling.
 As the moisture is released to the air it creates a cooling effect on our skin.
 Secondly it should keep our skin dry with the help of moisture wicking.
 Look for natural and light materials that dry quickly.
 With the right sleepwear we stay longer in the ideal climatic comfort zone.
 That's why medical experts such as professor Michael Gradisar (sleep researcher and clinical sleep psychologist) recommend Dagsmejan; "I saw straight away that Dagsmejan sleepwear could balance one's environment with one's body.
 And I never expected their sleepwear to be so damn comfortable! "

 TEMPERATURE REGULATING PYJAMAS

 The Dagsmejan Balance collection is developed to help you stay in the ideal climatic comfort zone at night.
-6x more breathable than cotton this collection of temperature regulating pajamas is ideal if you are hot and cold at night.
-The Balance collection is also great at combatting night sweats, with 4x better moisture management than cotton you can experience the best pajamas for night sweats.
+6x more breathable than cotton this collection of temperature regulating pyjamas is ideal if you are hot and cold at night.
+The Balance collection is also great at combatting night sweats, with 4x better moisture management than cotton you can experience the best pyjamas for night sweats.

 The Balance collection is made with beechwood fibres paired with a proprietary technology, helping you sleep better in a totally natural and sustainable way.